ThePython10110/ExchangeClone/README.md

 <details><summary><h1>Changelog:</h1></summary>

+### 6.0
+* New features
+    * ExchangeClone can now generate energy values automatically based on crafting recipes!
+This means the list of energy values can be much shorter (although it does mean that it takes longer to load a world..... sorry).
+* Changes
+    * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s). *Every single mod* in the modpack is required, regardless of what it says the dependencies are.
+    * The 2-billion-ish energy limit is has been increased to the actual maximum Lua allows.
+This may mean some precision is lost when your energy reaches a few quadrillion... but that's unlikely to happen, and at that point, it probably doesn't matter, so I'm not testing it.
+* Bugfixes
+    *

 ### 5.2
+* Bugfixes
     * Removed unnecessary logging every time players take damage (I was testing stuff out with the armor)

 ### 5.1
-* Fixed Mineclonia energy values (I foolishly assumed that all items would have the same itemstrings and groups).
+* New features
     * Added new Mineclonia items (pottery, sculk, smithing templates, suspicious sand, etc.)
+* Changes
     * Changed a couple of energy values (enchanted golden apple was way too cheap, clay seemed too expensive)
     * Sword/Katar AOE damage now matches ProjectE (DM sword = 12, RM sword = 16, katar = 1000... kinda OP).
 All AOE cooldowns (including swinging swords/katar) are now 0.7 seconds.
     * DM/RM pickaxe/hammer/morningstar dig times now are approximately the same as ProjectE (at full charge), meaning they are now maybe too fast.
     * Red Matter Armor no longer increases player health (the wiki lied to me).
     * A couple of changes to DM/RM armor in MineClone, which may or may not be noticeable.
 I really don't know.
+* Bugfixes
+    * Fixed Mineclonia energy values (I foolishly assumed that all items would have the same itemstrings and groups).

 ### 5.0 (the most insteresting release so far)
 **You MUST break and replace any existing Constructors, Deconstructors, and Energy Collectors when updating from any previous version.
 Nothing will be lost (hopefully).
 In Minetest Game, this is a bit of a problem (try blowing it up maybe?
 I don't know, sorry).**